 Here are some of our favourite types of wedding favours.

 Drinks are another old and faithful type of wedding favour.
-While itty bitty bottles of champagne and local beers are great options, you should also consider having a few non-alcoholic beverages on hand - some of your guests may be too young to take home a baby bottle of whisky or may be cutting alcohol out of their diets.
+While itty bitty bottles of champagne and local beers are great options, you should also consider having a few non-alcoholic beverages on hand - some of your guests may be too young to take home a baby bottle of whisky or maybe cutting alcohol out of their diets.
 If you want to skip placing a massive order at your local liquor store you can always go with tins of tea or drink accessories like mugs, glasses or drink koozies.
 Bonus: Check out these 8 Boozy Wedding Favours Your Guests Will Love

 No matter how big or small, every home looks a little bit better with a plant or bouquet around.
 When sitting down for a Q&A with your florist, ask if they’d be down to put together a few pint-sized arrangements for your guests.
 Don’t forget to request seasonal, inexpensive blooms or you could be paying more than you bargained for.
 If you’re looking for something ultra-trendy you could go with a potted cactus or succulent.
 Another budget-friendly option is to give packets of seeds.
 While they may not seem like much, they’ll help amp up your guests’ gardens and maybe introduce them to a few new blooms.